 Just like with the extra itching and chewing, the excessive grooming is in an attempt to relieve herself and get rid of the fleas on her coat.

-She might even do this too well, since all that licking can make it hard to actually see fleas on her fur.
-“Because cats are so good at self-grooming, it can be hard to find evidence that they have fleas,” Dr. Coates told The Dodo.
+And as mentioned earlier, this excessive grooming may make fleas and flea dirt harder to find depending on how well she’s keeping herself maintained.
+“Because cats are so good at self-grooming, it can be hard to find evidence that they have fleas,” Dr. Coates said.